microsoft/BlingFire/README.md

 ## To create your own finite-state models

-If you want to create your own tokenization or any other finite-state model, you need to compile the tools first.
+If you want to create your own tokenization or any other finite-state model, you need to compile the C++ tools first.
+Then use these tools to compile linugusitc resources from human readble format into binary finite-state machines.

 [This Document](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources) is an introduction into compilation of the C++ code and linguistic resources.